Redocly/redocly-cli/docs/commands/preview-docs.md

 If you have a license key or API key, you will get a preview of the premium [Redocly API reference docs](https://redoc.ly/reference-docs).
 If you don't, you will get a preview of [Redoc community edition](https://redoc.ly/redoc).

 :::success Tip
-To preview docs using the premium Redocly API reference docs, you must authenticate to the API registry first via the [`login`](./login.md) command.
+To preview docs using the premium Redocly API reference docs, you must first authenticate to the API registry with the [`login`](./login.md) command.
 :::

 ## Usage